dhmit/urop/src/CODE_OF_CONDUCT.md

 *   Use inclusive language
   * Refrain from generalizing or stereotyping
-  * Opt for gender-neutral language in documentation and conversation (e.g. avoid “guys” and other gendered words)
+  * Opt for gender-neutral language in documentation and conversation (e.g. avoid "guys" and other gendered words)
 *   Be respectful of differing viewpoints and acknowledge that we all have diverse experiences
 *   Accept and give feedback gracefully
 *   Show empathy towards others